matjin/infersharp-extension/README.md

 # infersharp-ext README

-This is an extension which integrates [InferSharp](https://github.com/microsoft/infersharp) into VSCode.
+This is an extension which integrates [InferSharp](https://github.com/microsoft/infersharp) version 1.2 into VSCode.
 Currently, this extension has only been tested for Windows.

 ## Features